 8. What is a typical minimum run (part quantity)?

 There are two minimums: production and material.
 Production minimums vary greatly, based on setup times and part complexity.
 We'll do just a few parts if needed, especially for prototyping.
 There is really no production "minimum".
 Materials also affect minimum quantities.
 If we can use a stock material, then there is typically no minimum quantity.
-However, if you require a specific colour, or have special material requirements, minimum quantities are often based on a minimum extrusion run, typically 2500 to 5000 pounds.
+However, if you require a specific colour, or have special material requirements, minimum quantities are often based on a minimum extrusion run for the plastic, typically 2500 to 5000 pounds.
+Top

 9. What's the typical lead time?